mrjuan1/soko-clone-prototype/README.md

 ## Problems

-Best moves saved on newer level packs can get overwrited if new levels are added to older level packs.
+Best moves saved on newer level packs can get overwritten if new levels are added to older level packs.
 No plans to fix this right now (see below).

 ## Future enhancements